Visitors of the Philippines may opt for different immigration visas depending on the nature of the visit and length of stay.

 - ROHQ Visa (E0226): The Special Non-Immigrant Multiple Entry Visa is issued to foreign nationals of regional or area headquarters of multinational companies.

 - Spouse Visa (13A): This visa is issued to a foreign national who is legally married to a Filipino citizen.

 - Special Visa for Employment Generation (SVEG): Foreign nationals who establish sustainable enterprises and business can receive a special visa if they and their business provide gainful employment to ten (10) or more Filipino nationals.
 This is a multiple

 entry, non-immigrant visa.

 The relevant procedures can be complicated and frustrating due to the Philippines bureaucracy.
-Asia Relocation will make it quick, clear, and simple for you.
+Asia Relocation will make it clear, and simple for you.